-The results of the numerical evaluations of the real parts of the free energy ${\mathrm{Re}(F)=-\ln\vert Z\vert}$ for $N=2$ are plotted in Figures\footnote{As the ABJM and $\NN=8$ SYM free energies agree very well on the whole range of parameters considered, the \emph{python} library \emph{Matplotlib} used to create the graphs chooses to only draw one of the functions for most of the parameter ranges.} \ref{fig:mEta}--\ref{fig:bm} in the $b=1$, $b=4$, $\mu=0$ and $\eta=0$ planes respectively and in \autoref{fig:ABJM:U2:AgainstB} at fixed $\mu,\eta$.
+At rank $N=2$ the results of the numerical evaluations of the real parts of the free energy ${\mathrm{Re}(F)=-\ln\vert Z\vert}$ are plotted\footnote{As the ABJM and $\NN=8$ SYM free energies agree very well on the whole range of parameters considered, the \emph{python} library \emph{Matplotlib} used to create the graphs chooses to only draw one of the functions for most of the parameter ranges.} in Figures~\ref{fig:mEta}--\ref{fig:bm} in the $b=1$, $b=4$, $\mu=0$ and $\eta=0$ planes respectively and in \autoref{fig:ABJM:U2:AgainstB} at fixed $\mu,\eta$.
 Below each plot we also display the absolute value of the relative difference $\frac{|\mathrm{Re}(F)_{ABJM}-\mathrm{Re}(F)_{SYM}|}{|\mathrm{Re}(F)_{SYM}|}$ to show how well the functions match.
-This is almost entirely below one tenth of a percent, demonstrating that the two partition functions are equal for the range of parameters considered.
+Comparing against Figure~\ref{fig:RoundSphereComp} we see that the numerical values of the two partition functions agree at least as good as expected for all of the parameter values displayed.
+This is strong evidence that the two partition functions are equal for the range of parameters considered.
 The figures presented in this paper show a selection of all data computed.
 In~\cite{ytb:Movies} we show in videos how the free energy evolves as the sphere is squashed, extending on Figures \ref{fig:mEta} and \ref{fig:mEta2} by showing 1001 values of the squashing parameter in the range $[1,6]$.